sanme98/hack-together-simple-todo-console/README.md

 7. Add To Do Task
 8. Update To Do Task
 ```
 It provides some basic Todo info/functions for you to view/add/update via console app.
 Besides that, every time you start the console, it will display upcoming task(s) due within two days.
+The listing function supports paging and for search Todo task, it will either get the first matched task or display TOP x matched tasks for you to select.

 ## Requirements
 * Device Code Flow Authentication setup on Azure AD